 Board Buttons For Better Boards - Board buttons can be added to execute tasks across an entire board, like move all overdue cards to the top of each list, add a red label, and leave a comment on those cards that says “What’s the status of this card?”

-Scheduled Commands (only available for Gold, Business Class, and Enterprise) can organize, clean up, and update boards at a set date and time.
+Scheduled Commands can organize, clean up, and update boards at a set date and time.

 Lucky Number 13: New Features For Trello Enterprise